hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/python.md

 # Python

 ## Description
-there are multiple versions of Pyhton available on our HPCs.
+there are multiple versions of Python available on our HPCs.
 On the one hand there are `Python` modules for Python 2 and 3.
-Which already has a longer list of additional packages installed, including `pip`.
+Which already has a longer list of additional packages installed, including `pip` respectively `pip3`.
 On the other hand there is Anaconda installed, which brings an even longer list of packages with it.

 For Anaconda see [Anaconda page](Anaconda.md)

 ## Additional Packages
-If you need additional packages we suggest to install them using `pip`.
+If you need additional packages we suggest to install them using `pip3` for Python 3 (use `pip` for Python 2).
-You can install into your private HOME using the `pip install --user` option or share the packages with your colleges using the Workspace module, e.g. for installing a package `matplotlib`:
+You can install into your private HOME using the `pip3 install --user` option or share the packages with your colleges using the Workspace module, e.g. for installing a package `matplotlib`:

 ```Bash
 ## load Python first, this can also be `module load Anaconda3`